thirdweb-example/wagmi-thirdweb/README.md

-# Use thirdweb pay in a WAGMI application
+# Use thirdweb in a WAGMI application

 This repo demonstrates how to use thirdweb Pay or any other thirdweb features within an existing WAGMI application.